uduvudu/uduvudu/doc/templates.md

 Templates
 ---------

-Based on the tree structures (as a Java objects) extracted by the matcher the templates are rendering the output.
+Based on the tree structures (as a JavaScript objects) extracted by the matcher the templates are rendering the output.

 Right now we use the [Underscore](http://underscorejs.org/#template) template engine.
 The templates need to be defined inside a `div` with the id `visualizer`.